vadim-vic/Signal-separation/README.md

 There is no need to use methods like *blind* signal separation.
 The self-modeling regression works even for a single-antenna reader.

 ![The vector span in the space of I/Q data signals](latex/fig_mix_one.png) Each line is the number of successfully recognized IDs of the tags after the signal reconstruction.
 The x-axis shows the level of noise from the expected standard deviation to zero.
 The y-axis shows the proportion of recovered time slots.

 The figure shows that the most expected types of collision: two and three tags hit the same slot.
 It delivers good TODO I/Q data identity reconstruction.

-Briefly, \emph{collision does not matter for the reconstructed signals}.

 ## Development of the I/Q data separation model